typpo/autoreload/README.md

    2. Use the `--https` option and load the script directly in your browser to accept the dummy SSL certificate.

    3. Provide your own SSL certificate using `--key` and `--cert`.

+## jQuery dependency

+autoreload.js assumes jquery is available in our page.
+This issue is tracked [here](https://github.com/typpo/autoreload/issues/1).

 ## MIT License